 Introduction

-“Ensuring order on earth is not only about collecting garbage, municipal household waste, but also using them rationally.”
+“Ensuring order on earth means not only collecting garbage and municipal household waste, but also using it rationally.”

-With the advent of spring, restoring order on earth is of particular relevance.
+With the arrival of spring, restoring order on the earth becomes especially important.

-The project "Plastic Fantasy" is dedicated to an important and topical topic of the present time - the problem of municipal solid waste.
+The project “Plastic Fantasies” is dedicated to an important and pressing topic of the present time - the problem of Municipal Solid Waste.

-The streets of our village, the roads are littered with garbage, most of which is plastic bottles, plastic disposable cups, plastic bags.
+The streets of our village, the roads are littered with garbage, most which consists of plastic bottles, plastic disposable cups, plastic bags.

-Identify the conditions and ways of recycling plastic bottles, plastic cups, plates, plastic bags.
+Identify the conditions and methods for recycling plastic bottles, plastic cups, plates, and plastic bags.

 Project objectives:

-find out the history of the emergence and use of plastic bottles, disposable plastic utensils, plastic bags;
+find out the history of the origin and use of plastic bottles, disposable plastic tableware, plastic bags;

-to study the chemical properties of products made of plastic and polyethylene;
+study the chemical properties of plastic and polyethylene products;

-hold a school competition for the best craft from a plastic bottle, disposable tableware, plastic bags "Plastic Fantasy"
+hold a school competition for the best craft made from a plastic bottle, disposable tableware, plastic bags “Fantasies from plastic”

 Research methods: